jhchen/grunt-haml2html/README.md

 This task requires you to have [Ruby](http://www.ruby-lang.org/en/downloads/) and [Haml](http://haml.info/).
 If you're on OS X or Linux you probably already have Ruby installed, try `ruby -v` in your terminal.
 When you've confirmed you have Ruby installed, run `gem install haml` to install Haml.
 ### Options

+Any HAML options are also valid.
+Ex. { format: 'html5' } will run haml with --format html5.

 #### loadPath
 Type: `String|Array`